life-unchained/Ray-Peat-Styled/README.md

 Dr. Peat passed more than a year ago, and it's likely his website wasn't looked at for a long while before then, hence the existence of this extension to help out.

 If you poke around dev tools, you can see four blocked `http` requests.
 The first is the stylesheet, `raypeat.css`, which this extension loads.
 The second, `nav-collapse.js,` is some very old and presumably dysfunctional javascript.
 The third and fourth are a javascript and css file from Google, `jsapi.js` and `default.css`; the former is accessible but unreadable, the latter 404s.
-The two javascript files are included in this repository but are unused.
+The two javascript files are included in the /archived folder of this repository, but are not used in the extension.
 I took the liberty of appending a rule to `raypeat.css` to hide the "Loading" text that waits for the blocked JS.

+## Usage

+You can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ray-peat-styled/lmmdaaknmobjkebncemnchleoimfjnkp).
+Or, if you aren't using a chromium-based browser, you can download the latest release and manually add install it.

 ## Future